ChillibyteUK/cbp-blog-options/README.md

 - **Disable Gravatars**: Disables avatar/gravatar functionality:
   - Turns off gravatar display
   - Removes avatar options from user profiles

+- **Security Headers**: A separate "Security Headers" tab on the settings page, each header independently opt-in and off by default:
+  - **HSTS** — `Strict-Transport-Security`, only sent on an actual HTTPS response, with an optional `preload` sub-toggle
+  - **Cross-Origin-Opener-Policy** — `same-origin-allow-popups`
+  - **X-Frame-Options** — `SAMEORIGIN` (clickjacking mitigation)
+  - **X-Content-Type-Options** — `nosniff`
+  - **Referrer-Policy** — `strict-origin-when-cross-origin`, sent as a header in addition to the `<meta>` tag WordPress core already prints, for scanners that only read headers
+  - **Permissions-Policy** — disables camera/microphone/geolocation/FLoC by default
+  - **Trusted Types** — `Content-Security-Policy: require-trusted-types-for 'script'`, front-end only, experimental — see the in-admin field description before enabling
+  - Only affects requests WordPress itself handles — see [Security Headers and Static Files](#security-headers-and-static-files) below for what this doesn't cover

 ## Installation